 Although the project is still in the early stages, local communities are already seeing benefits with our exploration activity helping to create jobs and grow local businesses.

 One example is Triple P, a local 100 per cent Aboriginal-owned and operated business from Elliott, two hours’ drive south of Daly Waters, which has had a contract with the project since 2017, monitoring and maintaining our well sites.

 Should Origin’s exploration activities in the Beetaloo prove successful, this will be the first step in turning resource potential into that game changer delivering economic benefits, jobs and royalties for all Territorians.

 All these things however can only exist if we continue to work in partnership together.

-Learn more about the Beetaloo Basin project.
+You can find out more about Origin’s activity in the Beetaloo Basin here.